Aging in Place Senior Safety Recommendations

 7. Wear a Mobile Medical Alert Pendant

 Having a medical alert system is important to coordinate emergency services immediately.
-We recommend our Mobile Protection solution.
-This medical alert system includes a wearable cellular pendant that can be used in the home or anywhere it needs to go.
+We recommend our Independent Senior Support solution.
+This medical alert system includes a wearable cellular support pendant that can be used in the home or anywhere it needs to go.
 It includes fall detection, GPS locator, and a replacement warranty in case something happens.

 8. Medication Management Support

 Write down all of the medications that are currently being taken including the name of the medication, the dose, and frequency, the number of refills, pharmacy information, and prescribing doctor.
 We recommend using a personal health record to keep track of these important medication details and much more.

 9. Stay In Routine Contact with Neighbors, Friends or Family